dmosc/cchat/README.md

 ## cchat

-Side chat for developers to have chat-like conversation over Github repositories.
+Side chat for developers to have conversation over Github repositories.